Apocalypticism

 Apocalypticism is the religious belief that the end of the world is imminent, even within one's own lifetime.
 This belief is usually accompanied by the idea that civilization will soon come to a tumultuous end due to some sort of catastrophic global event.

 Apocalypticism is one aspect of eschatology in certain religions, the part of theology concerned with the final events of human history, or the ultimate destiny of humanity (societal collapse, human extinction, and so on).

 Religious apocalypticism

-Religious views and movements often focus on cryptic revelations about a sudden, dramatic, and cataclysmic intervention of God in human history; the judgment of humankind; the salvation of the faithful elect; and the eventual rule of the elect with God in Heaven and/or in a renewed Earth.
-Arising originally in Zoroastrianism, apocalypticism was developed more fully in Judaic, Christian, and Islamic eschatological speculations.
-It often involves themes like God’s judgment, salvation of the faithful, and the eventual establishment of a renewed world.
+Religious views and movements often focus on cryptic revelations about a sudden, dramatic, and cataclysmic intervention of a god in human history; the judgment of humankind; the salvation of the faithful elect; and the eventual rule of the elect with the god in a heaven and/or upon a renewed Earth.
+Arising originally in Zoroastrianism, apocalypticism was developed more fully in the eschatological speculations of Judaism, Christianity, and Islam (the Abrahamic religions).
+Religious apocalypticism often involves themes such as God's judgment, salvation of the faithful, and the eventual establishment of a renewed world.